usmankhann866/jenkins-mvn-ansible/README.md

 # Jenkins - GitHub Deployment (small maven project)

-This repo demonstrates how to deploy a maven based project from GitHub using Jenkins Pipeline and ansible.
+This repo demonstrates how to deploy a maven based project from GitHub using Jenkins Pipeline and ansible (with playbook and vault, to secure the password from variables).
-In this project, maven based application is built, tested and deployed.
+In this project, java based application is built, tested and deployed.
 See the Jenkinsfile for the exact Pipeline.
+Basic Jenkins and ansible knowledge is required to understand this whole devops flow.

 Prerequisite
 ------------
+1. Two Ubuntu server 16.04, one for test(staging) and other for depoyment(production)
-1. Ubuntu server, at least version(java 1.8, mysql 5.6), python-mysqldb(mysql python connector).
+2. java 1.8, mysql 5.6, python-mysqldb(mysql python connector) in both server.
-2. Jenkins, maven, ansible should be installed.
+3. Jenkins, maven, ansible should be installed on one of the server.

-2. Provision Managent is handled by ansible including the deployment.
+# Setup process for Jenkins
+1) Install Jenkins and add required plugins like (blueocean, github, pipeline, ansible).
+2) Configure Jenkins global tool and add ansible and maven as a global tool.
+2) Setup sudo passwordless user access in both staging and production server and make passwordless ssh connection between those two passwordless user, this is needed for ansible-playbook.
+3) In Jenkins server, create a node in local server which has access to passwordless user.
+Then from Jenkinsfile (pipeline) we will tell it to execute the whole Job from the newly created node.
+This has to be done because I did not want to give the sudo privilege to Jenkins user and run ansible-playbook.

+# Setup process for Ansible
+1) Two roles are created for deploying the app and killing the app.
+2) Both servers will have identical setup because we are deploying first in staging server and if all the build, testing is okay in staging server then we will proceed to the deployment.
+3)

 Requirements
 ------------
 1. Create a Multibranch Pipeline (or use Blue Ocean) within Jenkins that references this repository.
-2. Pipeline will then instructs Jenkins to proceed through build, test and deploy phase.
+2. Pipeline will then instructs Jenkins to proceed through build, test and deploy phase using Jenkinsfile.

 How it Works